Help & Hope For All Women Battling Cancer

 - Lung cancer

-The Women’s Cancer Fund pays for the myriad of non-medical expenses associated with cancer.
+The Women’s Cancer Fund pays for select non-medical expenses associated with cancer.
 The result: your gift helps ease a woman’s burden and lifts her spirit.

-- The Women’s Cancer Fund is a quarterly distribution program.
+- The Women’s Cancer Fund is now a monthly distribution program.

 - The program does NOT approve applications on a first-come, first served basis.
-All requests will be reviewed individually and considered for funding after each quarterly deadline.
+All requests will be reviewed individually and considered for funding after each monthly deadline.

-- Only requests submitted online (through your social worker or medical personnel) or by fax or email (with all sections of the application completed and necessary documentation included) will be considered for funding.
+- Only requests submitted online (through your social worker or hospital/medical personnel) or by fax or email (with all sections of the application completed and necessary documentation included) will be considered for funding.

 - All patients must be currently receiving active cancer treatment to qualify for consideration.